Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Purple Haze can be used to dye your hair a bright purple color, while their Raspberry Beret color is a deeper burgundy shade.
 The Purple Haze can be applied to blonde or yellow bleached hair, whereas Raspberry Beret is a darker color and will take on darker blonde or light brown hair.

 You can even mix different shades to create your own color.
 For example, mixing Pink Moon and Purple Haze creates a bright magenta shade.
 Understanding color theory lets you make a huge variety of different shades.

 To apply one of these colors, simply squirt the required amount of product into a tinting bowl and apply it by brush to your hair.
 You can even use your hands to apply the dye if you want by squirting it into your hands and massaging it through your hair thoroughly to ensure evenness.

 Once applied, leave the product in your hair for about 30 minutes.
 Leaving it in longer won't have any negative effects on your hair, however, and may make the color last longer.
 It will also condition your hair thoroughly at the same time.

 Manic Panic Hair Dye

 Manic Panic is another popular dye brand that manufactures bright colors and offers a range of semi-permanent purple hair dyes.
 Their Mystic Heather dye is a lilac shade, Purple Haze will give you a bright purple color, and Electric Amethyst is a darker purple.

-As with Fudge Paintbox, you can mix any Manic Panic dye together to create new colors and get the exact shade you want, and these dyes are applied in exactly the same way as Fudge colors.
+As with Fudge Paintbox, you can mix any variant of Manic Panic dye together to create new colors and get the exact shade you want.
+These dyes are applied in exactly the same way as Fudge colors.